MrOrangeLiu/my-milestones/README.md

-# This is the milestone two
+# This is the milestone three

-In this task, I'm asked to use Canvas to draw the given video with a 2px width red line under the video.
-To make the UI more pretty, MUI was used.
+In this task, I was asked to develop a resizable and draggable video component.

 ## To launch this app